jens-ajisai/spresense-BLE-with-XIAO-BLE/README.md

 * You can modify the pin layout, UART speed or even switch to SPI (You would need to implement a HCITransport for SPI)
 * You can use the extension board and run the BLE board with 3.3V

+### Tests
+* I tested that advertising, scanning and connecting works.
+* For Nuttx based Adruino Spresense SDK a null check in BLEUUID.cpp is mandatory.
+* I did not encounter any further issues so far

 ### Open tasks
-* By now I was testing the LED sample.
-I did not yet test other samples or GNSS.
-Also not BLE signal strength in my setup
 * The hardware connections are not optimal ...
+(I created a breadboard based shield by now, not shown here.
+Also you can use "normal" breadboard pins upside-down with the Spresense board.)
+* Connections using security and pairing/bonding is not yet tested.

 ## Troubleshooting